• A photo of a the Macmillan informationa and cancer support corridor with waiting area and leaflets

 Our teenage and young adult service offers specialist, age-appropriate care to people aged 16 to 24 who have been diagnosed with cancer, living in Mid and South Essex

-• A hand holding a flower against a blue sky
+• A photo of a dandelion against a black background

 End of life care